It’s Not About the Numbers

-In a practical “How do I live this out?” sense, the difference between the world’s view and God’s view of living a long, good life involves focus.
+The difference between the world’s view and God’s view of living a long, good life involves focus.
 When I focus on what the world says, my focus goes toward myself.
-When I hone in on what God says, my focus aims directly at pleasing Him.
+When I home in on what God says, my focus aims directly at pleasing Him.
 My focus determines my reality.

-So while the physical aspects of our lives DO have some value, and measuring them at times can be helpful toward our productivity (which we’ll talk about next week), priority goes toward godliness, toward living to please God, which has value not just now but into eternity (1 Timothy 4:8).
+While the physical aspects of our lives do have some value and measuring them at times can be helpful toward our productivity, priority goes toward godliness, toward living to please God, which has value not just now but into eternity (1 Timothy 4:8).